-- · Consulting, listening and hearing the voices of children and young people by providing them opportunities to participate in decision-making and how TACT works to serve them. - Using evidence from participation as the basis for improving standards and outcomes for children and young people. - Delivering innovative and excellent opportunities to young people through a well-trained and skilled workforce who have access to enough resources.
+- Opportunities to develop meaningful relationships with staff and carers across the organisation. - A space to allow children to be with other children who will have experience of being in care and to form friendships. - Providing a fun space to consult, listening and hearing the voices of children and young people by providing them opportunities to participate in decision-making and how TACT works to serve them. - Provides evidence from children and young people as the basis for improving standards and outcomes for children and young people.

-At TACT all local teams are also supported by a Children's Resource Worker (CRW) that's available to meet with young people and carers for any reason.
+At TACT all local teams are also supported by an Engagement and Activity Practitioner who is available to meet with young people and carers for any reason.
 This is in addition to a dedicated social worker supporting every young person and carer.